SiddiqueDataEng/freeway_ent/README.md

 # 🏗️ Freeway M365 Enterprise Dashboard

-A production-grade, interactive analytics dashboard built with **Streamlit** and **Plotly** for monitoring workforce, security, and operations across Freeway's Saudi Arabia construction projects.
+An interactive analytics dashboard built with **Streamlit** and **Plotly** for monitoring workforce, security, and operations across Freeway's Saudi Arabia construction projects.

 ---